neuvector/docs/user/pages/02.deploying/06.awsmarketplace/docs.md

 ```

 ### Obtaining Support
 Once PAYG billing is enabled for a cluster or multiple clusters, customers are eligible for support through the [SUSE Support Center](https://scc.suse.com/) (SCC) service.
 This is a web-based service for creating, viewing, and managing support requests.
+The actual link for submitting your support bundle as described below can be found [here](https://scc.suse.com/cloudsupport).

 The SCC portal will require you to upload a Support Configuration bundle in order to verify your eligibility as well as provide cluster information required to start investigations.
 To download the support config, please go to Settings -> Configuration at the bottom of the page for the cluster in question.
 For multi-cluster configurations, only the Primary cluster's support config is required, even if the support inquiry is for a downstream remote cluster.
 If you do not have access to the Primary cluster, the remote cluster's support config is acceptable.